nweber28/Operating-Systems-Assignment-1/README.md

 The consumer.elf program can be terminated by using Ctrl + C in the terminal.

-At the conclusion of this program, the producer will have produced ten integers and the consumer will consume all ten using a memory buffer that can hold two integer values at a time.
+At the end of this program ten integers will be produced and placed into memory and all ten will be consumed.
+However, only two integers may be in the memory buffer at once.

+-Nick Weber